Danny Did Ambassadors Program

 maureen_e2@yahoo.com

-Mo's daughter, Scarlett had her first seizure at 4 months.
-She was introduced to Danny Did through a friend and has since supported the cause through awareness, support and friendship.
+Mo’s daughter Scarlett had her first seizure at 4 months.
+She supports the DDF cause through awareness, support and infectious energy.
 Mo is a happily married military spouse with two children who are the joys of her life, along with her husband Brian.
-They currently reside at Fort Riley in Kansas but are true New Jerseyans at heart.
 A believer in the connection of mind, body, spirit and wellness, Mo believes in awareness and education around seizures and SUDEP at any stage or season of life.
-She is especially interested in the long term health issues seizures may cause for an individual, and the related impact on quality of life and the greater family unit.
+She is especially interested in the long-term health issues seizures may cause for an individual, and the related impact on quality of life and the greater family unit.

 drscottfrey@yahoo.com

-Scott and his wife Lana have an 14-year-old daughter who faces the challenges of both Cerebral Palsy and Epilepsy, and a younger daughter.
+Scott and his wife Lana have two daughters, one of whom faces the challenges of both Cerebral Palsy and Epilepsy.
 A dentist, Scott utilizes his professional networks to raise awareness and funds for our cause.
 The Freys also serve as our liaisons to the Indiana Chapter of the Epilepsy Foundation.

 Kari and Dennis Knapp